-Though for the most part, much of our development work has revolved around our internal application called the iRank Platform but the lessons we’ve learned herein could still be applied in part to your situation.
+Though for the most part much of our development work has revolved around our internal application called the iRank Platform, the lessons we’ve learned could still be applied, in part, to your situation.

 Listen, listen here.